To download this document, click here: executive-bios

 Robert J. Soper (“Bobby”)

-In September 2012, Robert J. Soper (“Bobby”) was named President & Chief Executive Officer for Mohegan Sun.
 He launched his gaming career at the Mohegan Tribal Gaming Authority’s flagship property in Connecticut back in 2001 serving as Chief Legal Officer and Senior Vice President of Administration, prior to taking the role of President & CEO of Mohegan Sun at Pocono Downs in Wilkes-Barre, Pennsylvania back in 2005.
+In September 2012, Soper returned to the Connecticut property to fulfill his new position as President & Chief Executive Officer for Mohegan Sun.

 Soper was born in Atlanta, Georgia and relocated to southeastern Connecticut with his wife, Jackie, in 1997, before moving to northeast Pennsylvania in 2005.
 He graduated magna cum laude with a Bachelor of Business Administration in Economics from the University of Georgia, and graduated with a Juris Doctor from the University of Georgia Law with honors, also serving on the Editorial Board of the Georgia Law Review.

-In addition, Pineault has provided legal services to several of the Mohegan Tribe’s departments and entities, including the housing authority, utility authority, planning, development, information systems and finance departments as well as Little People, LLC. and Crow Hill Properties.
-Pineault currently serves as a member of the Anthem Connecticut Advisory Board, Mitchell College Hospitality and Tourism Board and as an adjunct professor at Mitchell College teaching a class on Business and Hospitality Law.
+In addition, Pineault has provided legal services to several of the Mohegan Tribe’s departments and entities, including the housing authority, utility authority, planning, development, information systems and finance departments as well as Little People, LLC and Crow Hill Properties.
+Pineault also serves as a management board member of Mohegan Information Technology Group, LLC, a subsidiary majority owned by the Tribe.

 Pineault holds a Bachelor of Arts in Psychology from the University of Connecticut as well as a law degree from Quinnipiac College School of Law.
 He resides in Glastonbury, Connecticut with his wife and three children.